AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/index.md

 #### Install Adobe I/O Events for Adobe Commerce (Commerce 2.4.4 and 2.4.5 only)

-If you are running Adobe Commerce 2.4.4 or 2.4.5, you must install modules to enable eventing, as described in [Install Adobe I/O Events for Adobe Commerce](../../events/installation.md).
-These modules are installed automatically in subsequent versions of Commerce.
+If you are running Adobe Commerce 2.4.6 or higher, the modules that enable eventing are installed automatically.
+Skip to the next step.
+If you are running Commerce 2.4.4 or 2.4.5, you must install modules to enable eventing, as described in [Install Adobe I/O Events for Adobe Commerce](../../events/installation.md).

-### Download and configure the project
+### Download and configure the Starter Kit

 In the Beta phase of the Starter Kit project, an Adobe Commerce representative will send you a ZIP file containing the Starter Kit repo.
 For GA, the Starter Kit will be available in the Adobe Commerce Marketplace.